fxbabin/AWS_course/AWS_CSAA.md

 <img src="AWS_CSAA_imgs/alerts.png" width="150">
 </p>

-Then we have account information and the selected AWS regions we are working on (all ressources are not available for every regions).
+Then we have account information and the selected AWS regions we are working on (all resources are not available for every regions).

 Support center allows us to create cases when we encounter problems (we can see support plan here, which will influence aws response time).